5 min read By Mike VanVickle

 To ensure your audit is efficient and valuable:

 Gather Historical Energy Data Collect energy bills covering the past 2-3 years, along with any other energy consumption records.
-If your building uses benchmarking software, provide that data.
+If your building uses ENERGY STAR Portfolio Manager benchmarking software, provide that data.
+If you’ve submitted benchmarking data to ODOE, that helps establish baseline performance.
+Include both electric and natural gas consumption data with usage amounts and costs.

-Compile Building Documentation Provide architectural plans if available, equipment specifications for major systems, and a history of any recent equipment replacements or improvements.
+Compile Building Documentation Provide architectural plans if available, equipment specifications for major systems (nameplate data for HVAC equipment, boilers, chillers, etc.), a history of any recent equipment replacements or improvements, and commissioning reports if the building has been recently commissioned or recommissioned.

 Ensure System Access Confirm that auditors will have access to mechanical rooms, equipment areas, roof spaces, and other system locations.
-Coordinate with maintenance staff if access during certain times is easier.
+Coordinate with maintenance staff or building security if access during certain times is easier.
+Provide contact information for the person who can unlock mechanical spaces or provide BAS access.

-Brief Building Staff Let your building operators and maintenance team know an audit is happening.
-They often provide valuable insights about system operation, maintenance challenges, and occupancy patterns.
+Brief Building Staff Let your building operators and maintenance team know an audit is happening and what to expect.
+They often provide valuable insights about system operation, maintenance challenges, occupancy patterns, and known problems.
+A 15-minute briefing can yield substantial information about building quirks and operating issues.

 What Happens After the Audit?